-Because the program is intended to provide temporary relief to needy individuals, the length of time a WIC participant is eligible to receive benefits depends on the severity of his or her needs.
+Because the program is intended to provide temporary relief to needy individuals (learn more about short-term financial assistance through the Temporary Assistance for Needy Families (TANF) program here), the length of time a WIC participant is eligible to receive benefits depends on the severity of his or her needs.
 However, most WIC recipients receive benefits from 6 months to a year.

 However, some states do offer preference or priority to individuals who fall under certain categories.
-To find out whether or not you meet certain eligibility requirements, read the following sections.
+To learn more about common eligibility requirements for WIC, read the following sections.

 These women do not have to be married or have other children to qualify for WIC benefits.
 As for mothers with children of age, benefits are only provided to infants up to their first birthday and children up to their fifth birthday.

-While meeting these requirements deem an applicant eligible for WIC benefits, infants and pregnant women who are determined to be at nutritional risk will receive priority replacement.
+While meeting these requirements can make an applicant eligible for WIC benefits, infants and pregnant women who are determined to be at nutritional risk generally receive priority replacement.

 This includes pregnant women who or underweight or suffer from serious health conditions, such as anemia.
-Additionally, preference is given to postpartum mothers who breastfeed over postpartum women who choose not to.
+Additionally, preference is given to postpartum mothers who breastfeed.

 While fathers do not meet categorical eligibility requirements, they can apply for WIC on behalf of eligible family members.
 Legal guardians, step parents and foster parents can also apply for WIC if they have children 5 years of age or younger.

 To qualify for WIC benefits, applicants must have a total household income that does not exceed WIC income guidelines for their household size.
 Income standards are set every financial year and are determined by family size and the national poverty level.